gorogaron/DeepLearningHW/README.md

 ## Directory structure and files
 ```
+core/createDataset.py  - Put the whole dataset into the HDF5 file structuring by train, valid and test sets
+core/imageGenerator.py - Train and Validation generators for *.fit_generator()
+core/losses.py         - Defined some new Loss functions
+core/networks.py       - Currently only contains U-net architecture
-data/             - The whole RAW dataset in subfolders
+data/                  - The whole RAW dataset
 model_weights/         - Wieghts of the best model
 results/               - Save folder of the videos after testing
-createDataset.py  - Put the whole dataset into the HDF5 file structuring by train, valid and test sets
-imageGenerator.py - Train and Validation generators for *.fit_generator()
-losses.py         - Defined some new Loss functions
-networks.py       - Currently only contains U-net architecture
 train.py               - Train the model after preprocessing
 test.py                - After training we can test the network with videos
 ```

 ## HowTo
 ### 1. Step - Preprocessing
 Copy the previously shared dataset to the root directory and just run:
 ```
-python createDataset.py
+data_processor(row,col) // now this function will do it all, you do not have to run createDataset.py directly
 ```
 In the *.py* file you can change the resize resolution of the images by *img_new_size = (384,128)*.
 The image resolution by default is 384x128, it is important due to input size of the neural network.
 After the preprocess is done, you can see the *dataset.hdf5* file in the root directory.